 During the school year students are likely to be recorded, videotaped, photographed, interviewed and/or quoted by various types of news media (i.e. radio, television and newspaper) or for PCS publications such as the school or district social media or website.
-If you do not wish for your child to be interviewed, recorded, videotaped or photographed, please notify the principal in writing expressing your child's restriction to the news media and/or PCS publications.
+If you do not wish for your child to be interviewed, recorded, videotaped or photographed, please notify the principal in writing expressing your child's restriction to news media and/or PCS online platforms or printed publications.